-Products that need to be grouped into sets, multi-packs or otherwise assembled, must contain explicit instructions for prep guidance and incur an additional $0.30 per unit.
+Products that need to be grouped into sets, multi-packs or otherwise assembled, must contain explicit instructions for prep guidance, and will incur an additional cost.

 Inventory that is not properly prepared/labeled may either be 1) prepared/labeled on the merchant’s behalf and invoiced accordingly, or 2) returned to sender, at Cahoot’s sole discretion.